sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 You can use Sensu's [built-in basic authentication provider][14] or configure [external authentication providers][15].

 {{% notice note %}}
-**NOTE**: For API-specific authentication, see the [API overview](../../../api/#access-control) and [Use API keys to authenticate to Sensu](../use-apikeys/).
+**NOTE**: For API-specific authentication, see the [API overview](../../api/#access-control) and [Use API keys to authenticate to Sensu](use-apikeys/).
 {{% /notice %}}

-Authorization means managing user access and permissions: determining which users can access which Sensu resources.
+Authorization means managing user access and permissions: determining the extent of access users have for different Sensu resources.
-Configure authorization with [role-based access control (RBAC)][2] to exercise fine-grained control over how they interact with Sensu resources.
+Configure authorization with [role-based access control (RBAC)][4] to exercise fine-grained control over how they interact with Sensu resources.

 ## Authentication